 Many a time–I felt that my speech was not making any improvements or only marginal improvements.
 It was about a year and a half ago, that I confided in my husband that I was not making the progress I needed to and he comforted me by saying that my speech would come, slowly and surely.
 In the last three months, my speech has been more rapid, more accurate, and more diverse.
 It is a marathon and every day is another opportunity to make a little progress.

 Although I have improved, speaking English is still slow.
 When I am perky, I can now say 70-75 percent of what I want to say pre-stoke.
 This is already much better than 15 months ago when I was only able to say 25-30 percent of what I wanted to.
 But when I am tired it slides down to about 50 percent.
 As they say, once you have completed 90 percent of the journey, there is still half of the way left!

 All cases of aphasia are different from one another but would you have a few words of advice for aphasic patients who are just starting therapy, and for those who surround them and take care of them?

 Start your speech therapy soon.
 Never give up—however long it takes.
 Your brain is making new connections every day, but it can take a long time in aphasic patients.
 Try new things, for example, read out loud, use music therapy which is excellent, and cognitive function therapy helps too.

-Finally, those who are caring for us should keep having words of encouragement such as, "It is awfully hard to do what you are having to do after the stroke, but keep it up, and in a couple of years reap the benefits.
+Finally, those who are caring for us should keep having words of encouragement such as, "It is awfully hard to do what you are having to do after the stroke but keep it up, and in a couple of years reap the benefits.
 Even if you cannot speak perfectly, well done!"
 Dr. Valerie Lim has been very encouraging.
-She has accompanied me from the beginning in my speech recovery journey and I want to thank her.
+She has accompanied me from the beginning of my speech recovery journey and I want to thank her.